Hot topics

 Google counters with seven long years of system and software updates, plus the feature drops that are popular with young and old.
 Whether the company will actually keep to these cannot be said with certainty given Google's past and penchant for a quick software drop.
 But if not Google, then who can make such promises?

-A real selling point, at least for the Pro model, is the unique camera qualities including the AI performance, which Mountain View once again impressively proves, even though they have not been able to keep all promises so far.
+A real selling point, at least for the Pro model, is the unique camera qualities including the AI performance, which Mountain View once again impressively proves.
 However, the Tensor G3 chip is a real disappointment.
-As the first mobile Nona Core processor, it could not convince all along the line.
+As the first mobile Nona-Core processor, it could not convince all along the line.
 It would be better to cooperate with Qualcomm instead of Samsung in this field in the future.

 What do we learn from our little Versus?
-Those who can do without a temperature sensor and probably the best current smartphone camera on the market and place more value on the purchase price, the better form factor, and an surprising battery runtime are better served with the Google Pixel 8.
+Those who can do without a temperature sensor and probably the best current smartphone camera on the market and place more value on the purchase price, the better form factor, and a surprising battery runtime are better served with the Google Pixel 8.
+As for the newcomer Pixel 8a, we kindly ask you to wait for our full review, which should be coming any day now.

-What's your favorite between the Google Pixel 8 and Pixel 8 Pro?
-Or is Google's price hike eliminating it completely for you this year?
-Feel free to write us your opinion about the two Pixel phones in the comments below and let us discuss heartily.
+What's your favorite between the Google Pixel 8 models?
+Or did Google's price hike eliminate them completely from your wish list?
+Feel free to write us your opinion about the three Pixel phones in the comments below and let us discuss heartily.

 Product